reiver/learn-golang-in-one-day/README.md

 Software developers who help create new companies may spend month creating the technology for that new company.
 Some may even spend more than a year doing this!

-Most tasks experienced software developers tackle often take days to weeks.
+Most tasks most experienced software developers tackle usually take hours, days, or weeks.

-But software developers get paid a lot to do this.
+But software developers get paid a lot to do this!

 Infact this is a big part of _why_ software develoeprs_ get paid a lot to do this.